Business

 Fall/Spring, 3 credit hours

-This course is a survey of business, introducing the major operations of a business, including production, marketing, finance, and human resources management.
-The course also examines the economic, social, and political environment of business.
+This course is a survey of business, introducing the major operations of a business, including management, production, marketing, finance, and human resources management.
+The course also examines the economic, social, political and global environment of business.
 This course will expose students to speakers from varying business disciplines throughout the semester.
-Three hours lecture per week.

 Fall, 3 credit hours